zackboll/opencv_core_ada/README.md

 - `Add_Weighted`
 - `Scale_Add`

-These remain intentionally distinct from algebraic `Matrix_Multiply`.

-The first-generation arithmetic API favors explicit operations with controlled compatibility rules rather than reproducing the entire C++ operator matrix.
+Algebraic multiplication is deliberately separate as `Matrix_Multiply`.

-## Masks and selection
+### Masks and selection

-Mask-producing/selection operations include:
+Mask production and selection include:

 - `In_Range`
 - `Compare`